Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-This leads to the conclusion that our device might operate with an efficiency comparable to 2,880,000,008 $\dot{=}$ 2.88 GFLOPs, better than the FPGA implementation.
+Taking a look at the critical path through the X1 operation\RL{'}s circuitry, we can estimate the propagation delay of the entire operation to be (5 op amps) times 0.5 ns.
+The power of this is that the amount of equivalent floating point ops scales with the system size.
+One X operation updates the encoded information such that all of the new coefficients are represented properly in the analog modules, without incurring any extra propagation delay.
+This is because the complexity is in the encoding, which we address by our clever decoding using the measurement circuits discussed.
+We only need to be able to choose them according to some knowledge about the circuit.

+Iff we assume the familiar case where we are updating 4 coefficients with our module, \(5 \times 0.5\) ns would achieve 4 FLOPs, then we achieve something equivalent to 1.6 GFLOPs.
+The break-even is the next system size up, where we achieve 3.2 GFLOPs.

-If we notice that the HSAM and oscillator are not actually required elements of the system for computation, but only required for information encoding for output, we can estimate the cost of a computation-only system based on our approach by summing the costs of the op amps in the quantum operator modules: \$14.55 $\times$ (50 op amps) = \$727.5.
+If we notice that the HSAM and oscillator are not actually required elements of the system for computation, but only required for information encoding for output, we can estimate the cost of a computation-only system based on our approach by summing the costs of the op amps in the quantum operator modules: \$14.55 × (50 op amps) = \$727.5.
 This is notably less than the estimated \$900 cost to emulate 4 qubits using Cyclone V FPGAs.

 The selected op amp has a 30 mV stable precision.
-However, by introducing another, cheaper LMV771 opamp we can perform common mode voltage correction for \$0.55 per op amp and achieve a 3 mV precision.
+However, by introducing another, cheaper LMV771 op amp we can perform common mode voltage correction for \$0.55 per op amp and achieve a 3 mV precision.

-The number of $a$ values encodable can be estimated by $\frac{10v}{a_{max}} \dot{=} 3,333,333.3$ distinguishable states.
-Since this is less than the number of states that are distinguishable in the oscillator output, this shows that the op amp choice is the limiting factor for the design's capabilities if the LMH3401 is used.
+The number of a values encodable can be estimated by 10v \(a_{max}\overset{\cdot}{=}3,333,333.3\) distinguishable states.
+Since this is less than the number of states that are distinguishable in the oscillator output, this shows that the op amp choice is the limiting factor for the design\RL{'}s capabilities if the LMH3401 is used.

 If we wanted to increase the performance of the op amps, we could choose a more performant amp, say the ADL5569.
-This op amp has a slew rate of 24000 $\frac{V}{\mu s}$ and therefore would allow our device to perform with an efficiency comparable to 38.4 GFLOPs.
+This op amp has a slew rate of 24000 V / µs and therefore would allow our device to perform with a much greater efficiency.
 However, each is around \$28, so the cost of a device would almost double, increasing to \$1400.
-Note that this is an order of magnitude increase in speed for a doubling of cost, which is actually quite good.